getify/You-Dont-Know-JS/async & performance/ch6.md

 Speaking of `--`, `--n` vs `n--` is often cited as one of those places where you can optimize by choosing the `--n` version, since theoretically it requires less effort down at the assembly level of processing.

 That sort of obsession is basically nonsense in modern JavaScript.
 That's the kind of thing you should be letting the engine take care of.
 You should write the code that makes the most sense.
-Compare these two for loops:
+Compare these three `for` loops:

 ```js
 // Option 1